Approximately 68.8% of US adults are overweight or obese*

 Pharmacists play pivotal role in diabetes prevention, initiating weight loss, and halting obesity

-Pharmacists, commonly considered the most trustworthy and accessible health care professionals, are ideally situated to identify those at risk, start a dialog regarding prevention and refer patients to Lean for Life for intensive lifestyle intervention targeting weight-loss.
+Pharmacists, commonly considered the most trustworthy and accessible health care professionals, are ideally situated to identify those at risk, start a dialog regarding prevention and refer patients to Lindora for a weight loss and wellness program.

 US Pharmacists role and the evidence